Update the indoor network

 Classify updated pathways

-You can run the Classify Indoor Pathways tool on a populated indoor dataset or Indoors geodatabase to update pathway ranks for remodeled levels or facilities.
+To use the Classify Indoor Pathways tool on a populated indoor dataset or Indoors geodatabase to update pathway ranks for remodeled levels or facilities, complete the steps below.

-The Target Pathways parameter should contain updated thinned pathway features for the remodeled level or facility.
+The Target Pathways parameter value should contain updated pathway features for the remodeled level or facility.
 You can run the tool on one or more levels across any number of facilities.

-1. Ensure that the thinned pathways are updated for the remodeled level or facility.
+1. Ensure that the pathways are updated for the remodeled level or facility.

 2. Delete the network dataset (Network_ND) from the input geodatabase.